collapsed-stacks/startups/questions/5469/can-i-get-a-patent-for-just-idea-of-making-an-electronic-device.md

 - posted by: [Spehro Pefhany](https://stackexchange.com/users/3852387/spehro-pefhany) on 2015-06-08
 - score: 4

-<p>A patent is an exchange of disclosure of an invention (a solution to a specific technological problem), which must be novel and non-obvious, in exchange for exclusive rights to the invention for a limited period of time. </p>
+A patent is an exchange of disclosure of an invention (a solution to a specific technological problem), which must be novel and non-obvious, in exchange for exclusive rights to the invention for a limited period of time.

-<p>If you can't describe the solution in such a way that it can be duplicated by someone skilled in the art, then you've not really disclosed the invention. </p>
+If you can't describe the solution in such a way that it can be duplicated by someone skilled in the art, then you've not really disclosed the invention.

-<p>If there is a genuine invention at the heart of your idea (say the novel part can be demonstrated in simulation without necessarily involving hardware) then you may have something.
+If there is a genuine invention at the heart of your idea (say the novel part can be demonstrated in simulation without necessarily involving hardware) then you may have something.
 There are lawyers who will be happy to take your money in any case, and the patent office will take more money, and that's just the start if you ever have to defend the patent.
 An acquaintance spent several million dollars defending a patent against a major company - he eventually won, but his health and life suffered for many years.
-If he didn't have the resources to keep paying a multi-jurisdiction legal team he could have run out of money and lost by default. </p>
+If he didn't have the resources to keep paying a multi-jurisdiction legal team he could have run out of money and lost by default.

-<p>It's relatively easy to get started with a provisional patent, but you really have to see the future possibility of large amounts of money to make it worth pursuing to the end.
+It's relatively easy to get started with a provisional patent, but you really have to see the future possibility of large amounts of money to make it worth pursuing to the end.
 If your idea is the heart of a start-up you can pursue the provisional for short-term protection, get your seed money, and see if you can get the venture off the runway in a matter of months.
-If things don't go as well as you hoped and the series A, B etc. financing falls through, it can be abandoned (and many are). </p>
+If things don't go as well as you hoped and the series A, B etc. financing falls through, it can be abandoned (and many are).

 ## Answer 12026